-The new iPhone 7 is great, but what makes it better than the iPhone 6s when using it with the DJI Osmo Mobile or any of the Osmo models for that matter?
-In this article, I’ll go over all of the features that I think will benefit you when using the new iPhone 7 with the Osmo.
+The iPhone 7 is great for shooting video when using it with the DJI Osmo Mobile or any of the Osmo models for that matter?
+In this article, I’ll go over all of the features that I think will benefit you when using the iPhone 7 with the Osmo.
 I’m not covering every feature of the phone, just the features that matter for shooting video.

 For More info on the DJI Osmo, check out our other Osmo related posts and videos.

 It there’s one thing I hate about shooting video outside with the Osmo and my iPhone 6s, it’s that intense sun light that sometimes makes it almost impossible to see what your doing.
 You can combat this by getting the iPhone 6s Plus with its larger and higher resolution screen, but the iPhone 7 and iPhone 7 Plus actually have an even better screen.
 These new screens are 25% brighter which means you should be able to see them better in the sun.
 The color has also been improved, providing a wide color gamut for a more accurate picture of what you’re seeing when shooting.
 These features will be great when shooting with all of the Osmo models since the iPhone is always being used as a monitor.